Fruehauf LARC-15

 Notes: One of the largest of the “amphibious trucks” ever designed or produced, the LARC-60 was designed in the early 1950s for the US Army to deliver large amounts of troops and/or heavy cargoes to beach landings and beyond.
 Once used by the US Army, the LARC-60’s role was made unnecessary by the heavy-lift helicopter and hovercraft-type beach assault vehicles; in addition, the amphibious warfare role in the US military was basically made the exclusive province of the Marines in the 1960s.
 The original designation for the LARC-60 was the BARC.

 The LARC-60 was never exported to any other countries’ militaries, and it has long been out of use in the US Army.
-Most have gone to the scrapyard or museums or private collections by now, but a very few are still operating here and there in roles ranging from scientific exploration to oil exploration.
+Most have gone to scrapyards or museums or private collections by now, but a very few are still operating here and there in roles ranging from scientific exploration to oil exploration to tour vehicles.

 Price